Promoting the socio-economic impact of research – the role of funding practices

-The project as a whole will thus produce generalizable insights into the design and implementation of funding instruments that foster value-adding efforts to increase the socio-economic impact of research, as opposed to just stimulating compliance or strategic behavior with no or only symbolic effect.
+The project as a whole will thus produce insights in relation to the design and implementation of funding instruments that foster value-adding efforts to increase the socio-economic impact of research, as opposed to just stimulating compliance or strategic behaviour with no or only symbolic effect.

 See also the video presentation of the project at: NovoNordiskFonden-PROSECON

 The Advisory Board for the PROSECON project is: